 A notable program worth mentioning is the Digital Arts & Entertainment curriculum at Howest university college in Kortrijk, which attracts around 850 students every year – of which 150 come from abroad.
 The curriculum is the biggest gaming education program in the Benelux, and this has not gone unnoticed.

-The program consistently ranks among the 10 best game design and development curricula in the world.
-It has even been elected the world’s number 1 game design and development curriculum for several years in a row by international institute The Rookies.
-With these accomplishments, it surpasses the academic offerings of top gaming nations such as the US, the UK and Sweden.
+The program consistently ranks among the 10 best game design and development curricula worldwide.
+It was elected the world’s number 1 game design and development curriculum for several years by the international institute The Rookies between 2017 and 2021.
+In the ranking’s 2022 edition, it came in second.
+With these accomplishments, the program surpasses the academic offerings of top gaming nations such as the US, the UK and Sweden.

 In addition to Flanders' higher education institutions, various other centers of knowledge and expertise back the creative media and gaming industry in the region.
 Here are some of the main ones you should know.